EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 ### Output density and update of augmentation sphere boundary conditions
 [//]: (/docs/outputs/lmf_output/#output-density-and-update-of-augmentation-sphere-boundary-conditions)

-A second pass is made with output simiar to the first pass.
+A second pass over the irreducible k-points is made with output similar to the first pass.

 In the second pass the output density is made.